List of Bleach characters: Isshin Kurosaki

 (黒崎 一心, Kurosaki Isshin) is, at the beginning of the series, the unassuming father of Ichigo, Karin and Yuzu, and the head of the family.
 Later on in the series, it is revealed that their father was in fact formerly a Shinigami and captain of the 10th Division, making him the predecessor of its current leader, Tōshirō Hitsugaya.
 Forced to abscond his duties as a Shinigami after sacrificing his powers to save the life of his eventual wife, Masaki, Isshin opened the Kurosaki Clinic in the Human World, living a simple family life in Karakura Town.
 He adopted the surname of his wife, Kurosaki, but was originally a member of the Shiba clan, making him relatives of Ganju, Kūkaku and Kaien Shiba.
 The goofy, energetic, and fun-loving demeanor he typically presents belies his discerning eye and wisdom, which his eldest son, Ichigo, has been able to rely on at points in the series.

-Isshin is voiced by Toshiyuki Morikawa in the Japanese version of the anime and by Patrick Seitz in the English dub.
+Isshin is voiced by Toshiyuki Morikawa in the original Japanese version of the anime and by Patrick Seitz in the English dub.
 Isshin is played by Yōsuke Eguchi in the live-action film while Keith Silverstein voices him in the English dub of the live-action film.

 Karin Kurosaki and Yuzu Kurosaki

 (黒崎 夏梨, Kurosaki Karin) and (黒崎 遊子, Kurosaki Yuzu), are Ichigo's younger sisters.
 While Karin is typically cynical and sarcastic with the ability to see spirits, Yuzu is more soft-spoken, empathetic and emotional.
 When Ichigo loses his powers after defeating Aizen, beginning her first year of high school with Yuzu, Karin took a more active role in seeing and interacting with ghosts.

-Karin is voiced by Rie Kugimiya in the Japanese version of the anime and by Kate Higgins in the English dub.
+Karin is voiced by Rie Kugimiya in the original Japanese version of the anime and by Kate Higgins in the English dub.
 In the live-action movie, she is played by Miyu Ando.

-Yuzu is voiced by Ayumi Sena in the Japanese version of the anime and by Janice Kawaye in the English dub.
+Yuzu is voiced by Ayumi Sena in the original Japanese version of the anime and by Janice Kawaye in the English dub.
 In the live-action film, she is played by Kokoro Hirosawa.

 In the English dub of the live-action film, both of them are voiced by Janice Kawaye.

 Kazui Kurosaki

 Kazui Kurosaki (黒崎 一勇, Kurosaki Kazui) is the son of Ichigo and Orihime, who possess Shinigami powers.
 His face closely resembles that of his mother's, having the same shaped eyes and facial curves, while he inherited his father's bright orange hair, though his hair is noticeably smoother than Ichigo's.
-Kazui is adventurous, regularly making uninvited appearances in Hiyori Sarugaki's home and freely interacting with remnants of Yhwach's Reiatsu..
+Kazui is adventurous, regularly making uninvited appearances in Hiyori Sarugaki's home and freely interacting with remnants of Yhwach's Reiatsu.